causality-lab/skewd/README.md

 print(f"SKEWD-LL infers direction {lik_dir}")
 ```
 The inferred direction is given by indep_dir and lik_dir for independence testing and likelihood scoring, respectively.
 If the direction is 1 x -> y is inferred, while if it is 0 y-> x is inferred.
+Another example for a single pair is provided in "src/example.py", showing how to execute SKEWD on a skew-noise pair.